 Section 2.2 General Conditions of Membership

-Any association, partnership, organization, company, corporation, academic entity or non-profit entity shall be admitted to Membership upon: (a) acceptance of its written application on such form as may be from time to time required by the Consortium (which acceptance shall be administered in a non-discriminatory fashion) and (b) unless otherwise provided by the Board of Directors, payment of such application fees, assessments, initiation fees (if any), annual dues or other fees for such class of Membership as may from time to time be established by the Board of Directors (collectively, “Fees”).
+Any association, partnership, organization, company, corporation, academic entity or non-profit entity shall be admitted to Membership upon: a) acceptance of its written application on such form as may be from time to time required by the Consortium (which acceptance shall be administered in a non-discriminatory fashion), and (b) unless otherwise provided by the Board of Directors, payment of such application fees, assessments, initiation fees (if any), annual dues or other fees for such class of Membership as may from time to time be established by the Board of Directors (collectively, “Fees”).
+The initial membership term and commitment for all Founder and Charter Members shall be three years, and one year for the initial for all other classes of Membership.
+The renewal term for all classes of Membership shall be one year.
 Any applicant applying for Membership above the Associate Member level before [insert date] shall be eligible to become a Founder Member.
-With the prior approval of the Board of Directors, a Member may pay Fees in kind (including without limitation rights in data, software or similar contributions), or partly in cash or in kind, where the Board believes that the in-kind portion is reasonably equivalent to the cash Fees otherwise payable, and where the in-kind services or materials will further the work of the Consortium].
+With the prior approval of the Board of Directors, a Member may pay Fees in kind (including without limitation rights in data, software or similar contributions), or partly in cash or in kind, where the Board believes that the in-kind portion is reasonably equivalent to the cash Fees otherwise payable, and where the in-kind services or materials will further the work of the Consortium.
 A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the Consortium’s Certificate of Incorporation, By-laws, Membership Application and such rules and policies as the Board of Directors and/or any committees thereof (each a “Board Committee”) may from time to time adopt, including without limitation, timely payment of all Fees and penalties for late payment as may be determined by the Board of Directors (such Fees and penalties are collectively referred to in the By-laws as “Financial Obligations”, and all of the foregoing good standing requirements are collectively referred to in the By-laws as “Membership Obligations”).

 Section 2.3 Privileges of Founder Membership